bbrown949/c0323-code-solutions/html-skeleton/html-skeleton-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- Where do you put non-visible content about the HTML document?
+- Where do you put non-visible content about the HTML document? in between the head tags
-DOCTYPE goes at the top
 - Where do you put visible content about the HTML document? between the title and body elements
 - Where do the `<head>` and `<body>` tags go in a valid HTML document?